Do you need a Health & Safety Risk assessment?

 Are you insured for health & safety risks?

 Even when you have done everything you reasonable can to minimise the risks of accidents occurring on your premises, there are never any guarantees.

 And if, despite your best efforts and following a risk assessment, an employee is injured or becomes ill as a result of the work they do for you, they can claim compensation from you.

 If it goes to court and you are found liable, then employers’ liability insurance can help pay any compensation awarded to an employee.

-What’s more, as the director of an RMC or RTM company, you could be held personally liable for any compensation, so be sure your to check that your Directors & Officers insurance cover offers you protection.
-(Link to Directors & Officers product on our website).
+What’s more, as the director of an RMC or RTM company, you could be held personally liable for any compensation, so be sure to check that your Directors & Officers Insurance cover offers you protection.

 Where can I find out more about health and safety risk assessments?